 Mark Construction contracted work from a wide range of employers including the Counties of Kauai, Honolulu, Maui (islands of Maui and Lanai), various Departments of the State of Hawaii, Corps of Engineers, the United States Army, Navy and Air Force.

 Koa'e Makana: In partnership with the County of Kauai and Koa'e Workforce Housing, LP, Mark Development, Inc. is developing Koa'e Makana, a 134 unit multifamily development in Koloa, Kauai.
-Serving families earning 60% or less of the median income, Koa'e Makana will be the largest affordable housing development on Kauai.
+Serving families earning 60% or less of the median income, Koa'e Makana is largest affordable housing development on Kauai to date.
 Koa'e Makana was financed using LIHTC, HOME, HTF subsidy and a private mortgage.
-Construction is estimated to be completed in summer 2020.
+Construction completed in summer 2020.
 Mark Development will also provide property management services for Koa'e Makana.
+Koa`e Makana won the Building Industry Association of Hawaii Grand Award for Affordable Multi-family Developments.

 Kapolei Ho’olimalima: A project on Hawaiian Home Lands was commissioned to Mark Development, Inc. upon which it was assigned to Hawaii Assisted Housing Inc. (a Hawaii non-profit).
 Village 6 RTO, LP was formed and Mark Development, Inc. was contracted to provide Development Services and Housing Management Services.
 70 single-family three and four bedroom homes for families earning 50% to 60% or less of the median income were constructed in 2001 and immediately occupied.